Current City of Portland Leash Rules in Mayor Baxter Woods

 In both public meetings as well as public and private correspondence, Parks Department Staff has unfoundedly complained of dogs harming bird populations (see here), noted examples of dog waste on the grounds, and cited incidents of dog aggression as reasons to enact the leash law.
 We offered counter-arguments to each contention posed by the City - and at every step in the process were ignored by City Staff, Parks Commissioners, and City Councilors.
 Denied the opportunity to present our facts in an equal block of time - we were only allowed 3 minutes of public comment time to refute the City’s list of misinformation and outright disinformation about what was happening in MBW.

+The Parks Department has further stated that "education" has not led to compliance with the rules.
 But City Staff was never interested in educating the public or even enforcing existing rules.
 Although they have posted signs regarding rules governing off-leash dogs, they have never attempted to enforce posted fines.
 In their arguments for the leash law, the Parks Director even suggested that current usage (off-leash allowances) are a violation of the deed, which is a ridiculous proposition and we dispute.